ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 1. Navigate to the ngrok Dashboard and access [Cloud Edge > TCP Addresses](https://dashboard.ngrok.com/cloud-edge/tcp-addresses).
 Create a new TCP address with a description and click **Save**.
 Your new TCP address will look something like `1.tcp.ngrok.io:12345`.

-Update the ngrok config file in your linux device to start the ngrok agent using this TCP address.
+Update the ngrok config file in your Linux device to start the ngrok agent using this TCP address.

 1. Open the ngrok config file:
 ```bash